-The FDA outlines very specific requirements for developing a medical device.
-These requirements necessitate a product development process that is conducted in a series of stages, where one stage must be completed before proceeding to the next.
-This rigor ensures that the assessment of risk and device effectiveness is reviewed and documented at all stages.
+The FDA outlines specific requirements for developing a medical device.
+These requirements necessitate a product development process conducted in progressive stages.
+This rigor ensures that risk and device effectiveness are reviewed and documented at each stage.

 For example, the FDA requires that a clinical validation be performed “on initial production units, lots, or batches, or their equivalent”.
 The clinical validation tests that the device performs as intended, based on the user and patient needs, in a simulated environment.
 The design and product development should be completed in such a way that production units can be used for clinical validation.
-If the results of your clinical validation lead to a design change, you must go back and reassess design control and production control before clinical validation can be repeated.
-Almost all project stages will need to be reviewed and evaluated, even if the design changes have minimal or no impact on risk
+If the results of your clinical validation lead to a design change, you must go back and reassess design control and production control before repeating clinical validation.
+Almost all project stages will need to be reviewed and evaluated, even if the design changes have minimal or no impact on risk.

-A Quality Management System (QMS) is a set of documented processes that demonstrate how your company complies with the FDA’s regulatory requirements, such as clinical validation outlined above.
-The international standard for QMS is outlined by ISO 13485 and we’ll discuss the differences between these a little later.
+A Quality Management System (QMS) is a set of documented processes that demonstrate how your company complies with the FDA’s regulatory requirements, such as the clinical validation outlined above.
+The international standard for QMS is outlined by ISO 13485, and we will discuss the differences between these a little later.

-If your company develops and manufactures medical devices for sale in the United States, your company and its Quality Management System will be investigated by the FDA.
-Additionally, if your company is going to design and/or sell a medical device in the US market, you will likely need to prepare and submit a 510(k) or Premarket Approval to the FDA for device clearance or approval.
-Regardless of which path you take, your Quality Management System will be essential as you navigate this process.
+If your company develops and manufactures medical devices for sale in the United States, the FDA will investigate your company and its Quality Management System.
+Additionally, if your company sells a medical device in the United States, you need to receive FDA approval before marketing it.
+Regardless of which path you take, your Quality Management System will be essential when navigating this process.
 Here are just some ways a well-managed QMS can enhance your medical device design.